The Original Windmill Builder

 The Glory Years at Spocott (1870 – 1890):

 While the post-Civil War Period saw a significant economic decline throughout the local area, Spocott thrived.
-John created literally a self-sufficient community at Spocott.
+John created literally a self-sufficient community at Spocott where both Blacks and Whites were welcome.
 Everything that was needed was grown or made at Spocott.
 The farms provided the food for all.
 The surrounding waters contained plentiful seafood.
 Horses and mules assisted with the labor, and farming provided most of the materials.
 Cotton was grown for clothing, and sheep provided the necessary wool for winter clothing.
 Cows, pigs, and chickens provided the meat, milk, and eggs, and hides provided the leather from which shoes, satchels, and tack for the horses and mules were made.
+The shoe molds still exist at Spocott and are on display.
 John built a smokehouse for preserving meats and tanning hides.
+He built a dairy near the house where things such as milk could be kept cool in troughs, which were below grand level.
+Milk was churned into butter on the property, and the wax from the plentiful bayberry was used to make soap and candles.

 Vegetables were grown in the fields, and apples, crabapples, pears, and grapes grew around the property.
 Grains were ground into meal at the Spocott Windmill.
 The surrounding woodlots which John had purchased for shipbuilding now provided the lumber for buildings and furniture.
 Often a visitor would stay for a while, and their payment for room and board might be to make a piece of furniture or to help erect a barn.